Wabamun, Alberta

 Wabamun /ˈwɑːbəmən/ is a hamlet in central Alberta, Canada within Parkland County.
 It is approximately 67 km west of Edmonton on Highway 16.
 It held village status prior to 2021.

 History

-Wabamun was named for its location on the north shore of Lake Wabamun.
+Wabamun was named for its location on the north shore of Wabamun Lake.
 The first post office opened in Wabamun in 1903.
 In the early 1900s, Wabamun was a railway stop for homesteaders.
 Many brought goods and animals on train cars as far as Wabamun and then transferred to wagons drawn by oxen or horses for the remainder of trips to homesteads in the Lac Ste.
 Anne area.

+In 1984, it hosted the first ever Grand North American Old Time Fiddle Championship, which acted as a fundraiser for the community.